 "Many people feel anxious, have trouble sleeping, feel achy.
-These things are normal and will regulate in time."
+These things are normal and will regulate in time.
+This is NOT your new baseline."

 Planning the Taper

 - Why are you tapering?

 - If the taper is due to a medication agreement issue or immediate safety concern taper faster

 - If the taper is for the long-term health in someone who is not yet having problems you can go slower

 - Have it figured out

 - But be flexible

 - No surprises

 - Be sure that your patient knows what the NEXT refill will be before they leave you